ghc/ghc/doc/invoking.rst

     -  A *CSS file*: The base name of the file becomes the name of the theme.

-    -  The *name* of a built-in theme ("NewOcean", "Ocean", or "Classic").
+    -  The *name* of a built-in theme ("Linuwial", "Ocean", or "Classic").

 .. option:: --built-in-themes

-    Includes the built-in themes ("NewOcean", "Ocean", and "Classic").
+    Includes the built-in themes ("Linuwial", "Ocean", and "Classic").
 Can be combined with :option:`--theme`.
 Note that order matters: The first specified theme will be the default.